mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 </project>
 ```

-Here, the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (currently 3.10.1) is selected.
+Here, the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (3.10.1 at the time of writing) is selected.

 ### 2.2 Maven resources plugin issues